ACT I – BEING STANLEY BLACK

 Petra Kucha is a format borrowed from Japanese culture and translates as chit chat.
 A slide show is given where fifteen images are shown for twenty seconds with a corresponding talk.
 The brief was to show and talk about influences that informed our work.
 Meant not only as an opportunity to think and contextualise our own work, the Petra Kucha also served as an insight into the other students thinking and concerns.
 I viewed this exercise as the first opportunity to reveal Stanley Black as a separate character who has his own costume.
 This construct which is nested within my broader character fabrication shares all the same behaviours, idiosyncrasies and foibles as Stanley Black, who in turn, shares the same with Dan Mair.
 My aim was to try and question identity within the framework of what is genuine and what is fake.
 As with other series within my work I utilised a narrative structure within my slideshow and viewed it as an opportunity to state not only my current thinking but also my future intent by finishing the slideshow referencing cinematic films which explore the theme of dual identity or a crisis of identity.

-CORRIDOR SHOW (and/or THE ASSAULT ON THE BLUE CHURCH)
+CORRIDOR SHOW (and/or ASSAULT ON THE CATHEDRAL)

 EXHIBITION OF A BODY OF WORK/ONLINE WEB FOLIO